EgehanKilicarslan/studyai/README.md

 ## 🤝 Contributing

 We follow strict commit message conventions.
-Please read CONTRIBUTING.md before submitting any changes.
+Please read [CONTRIBUTING.md](CONTRIBUTING.md) before submitting any changes.

+### Contributor License Agreement

+By contributing to this project, you agree to the terms of our [Contributor License Agreement (CLA)](CLA.md).
+This ensures that contributions are properly licensed and protects both contributors and the project.

 **Quick Example:**